-3. The server does not understand how to handle requests for TLS version 1.1 or 1.2.
-By default, SocketTools will always attempt to use the latest version of TLS and the strongest encryption ciphers available to both the client and server.
+3. The server does not understand how to handle requests for TLS version 1.2.
+By default, SocketTools will only use the latest version of TLS and the strongest encryption ciphers available to both the client and server.
 When SocketTools advertises that it would like to use TLS 1.2, some older server software may not correctly negotiate for an earlier version of TLS and instead reject the connection or fail unexpectedly.
 This is a flaw in the server software, not SocketTools, and it is recommended that you upgrade the server if possible.
 An alternative is to set your application compatibility to Windows XP SP3 and see if the connection succeeds.
 This tells SocketTools to not use the current versions of TLS and it will only attempt to use older, less secure options.
 SocketTools 9.0 and later will only request TLS 1.2 by default.
 TLS 1.0 will only be used if the application is running on an older, unsupported version of Windows.

 4. The client application is running on Windows XP or Windows Server 2003 and is connecting to a server that uses certificates that were signed using SHA-256, or has been configured to not permit connections using SSL 3.0, TLS 1.0 or the RC4-SHA cipher suite.
 Servers may be configured to require connections using the current version of TLS and reject less secure cipher suites.
 Because Windows XP and Windows Server 2003 do not support TLS 1.2 or AES encryption, the server may refuse the connection attempt.
 If a secure connection to the same server is successful when the application runs on Windows 7 or later versions of Windows, this is likely the cause of the failure.